vkostyanetsky/kostyanetsky.me/notes/myth-buster/index.md

 ﻿I stumbled upon a hefty Infostart [article](https://infostart.ru/1c/articles/2434171/) all about "debunking myths" around the platform.
-The headline was tabloid a bit, but hey, whatever — I went ahead and gave it a read.

 Honestly, about half of it reads like a joke; I can't take it any other way.
 It's like: